Parker School (Kamuela, Hawaii): Sports

 Parker School is part of the BIIF (Big Island Interscholastic Federation), which is the Hawaiʻi island league, and the HHSAA (Hawaii High School Athletic Association), which hosts the Hawaii State Tournaments.

 Parker competes against all high schools on the island regardless of size.
-Parker offers co-ed cross country and girls' volleyball in the fall, co-ed soccer, basketball, and paddling in the winter, and boy's volleyball, co-ed tennis, and co-ed golf in the spring.
+Parker offers co-ed cross country and girls' volleyball in the fall, co-ed soccer, basketball, and paddling in the winter, and boys' volleyball, co-ed tennis, and co-ed golf in the spring.

 Academics

 Parker school has produced two Presidential Scholars, eight National Merit Semifinalists and numerous AP scholars.